PowerShell/PSScriptAnalyzer/RuleDocumentation/UseOutputTypeCorrectly.md

 A command should return the same type as declared in `OutputType`.

-You can get more details by running `Get-Help about_Functions_OutputTypeAttribute` command in Windows PowerShell.
+You can get more details by running `Get-Help about_Functions_OutputTypeAttribute` command in PowerShell.

 ## How